 - Be Respectful: Team members are expected to be respectful at all times.
-This includes not talking over your team mates or holding side conversations when others are talking, refraining from the use of inappropriate, offensive, or foul language, and being respectful of everybody's ideas and opinions. - Cell Phone Use: During meetings, cell phone use in the service of the team is encouraged.
+This includes not talking over your teammates or holding side conversations when others are talking, refraining from the use of inappropriate, offensive, or foul language, and being respectful of everybody's ideas and opinions. - Cell Phone Use: During meetings, cell phone use in the service of the team is encouraged.
 Cell phones that distract from the discussion or work at hand will be asked to be put away.
 Additionally, team members will not be permitted to play video games during meetings or times when they could be more productive.
 Recreational cell phone use should be saved for break times. - Attendance: All team members are expected to attend as many meetings as possible.
 Be prompt at all meetings and bring all required materials. - Tool Safety: We take tool safety very seriously and make it clear that mentors and coaches have the absolute say in when it is or is not appropriate for a student to use a tool.
 No student is allowed to use a power tool without first being trained on how to safely use it.
-A safety addendum is available at the end of the handbook with specific safety rules. - Workshop Cleanliness: No cups are allowed in the workshop, only closed-lidded bottles.
+A safety addendum is available at the end of the handbook with specific safety rules. - Injuries: Safety is our utmost concern.
+If you are injured, you MUST report it to a mentor. - Workshop Cleanliness: No cups are allowed in the workshop, only closed-lidded bottles.
 Clean up after yourselves.
 This includes cleaning up your dishes after team meals, logging out of computers, cleaning machines, putting away tools and materials, and sweeping the floor and worktables after working in the shop.
-(Do this even if you're not the last to leave!) - Dress Code: Team members must adhere to the dress code in the addendum at back of the handbook.
-For safety, long pants, closed toe shoes and safety glasses are always worn in the workshop. - Dating: It is highly recommended that students on the team not date within the team.
+(Do this even if you're not the last to leave!) - House Rules: Please be respectful of the Marchman's home.
+Place coasters under drinks (including bottles) when putting on the wooden furniture and keep food in the kitchen.
+If the toilet clogs, please alert an adult immediately. - Dress Code: Team members must adhere to the dress code in the addendum at back of the handbook.
+For safety, long pants, closed-toe shoes and safety glasses are always worn in the workshop. - Dating: It is highly recommended that students on the team not date within the team.
 Dating creates awkward situations both during the relationship and when it ends.
 Students who choose to date should notify the Coaches early on.
 It's better to be open and upfront than to try to sneak around and hide it.
 They are expected to "leave the relationship at the door."
 This means no PDA, no holding hands, no sitting on each other's laps, showing preference, sneaking off to be alone, etc. Teammates who choose to date may not be put in positions where they will have to work closely together (ex: drive team and/or pit crew).
 This is to protect the best interests of the team and prevent awkward or uncomfortable situations for other students on the team.